-Hit your opponent’s blot on the far side of the board.
+In backgammon, there are general principles that should be applied to replies to the opening moves.
+For instance, hitting your opponent’s blot on the far side of the board.
 This will send your opponent back to the bar, immediately pushing them back in the race and forcing them to re-enter.
 This should be the number one priority for an aggressive player and they should favour this approach over securing a point in your home board.
+Additional, principles include:

 Hit your opponent’s blot on your 5 or 4-point and secure the point on a subsequent move.